miraland-labs/miraland/docs/src/integrations/exchange.md

 ## Minimum Deposit & Withdrawal Amounts

-Every deposit and withdrawal of SOL must be greater or equal to the minimum rent-exempt balance for the account at the wallet address (a basic SOL account holding no data), currently: 0.000890880 SOL
+Every deposit and withdrawal of MLN must be greater or equal to the minimum rent-exempt balance for the account at the wallet address (a basic MLN account holding no data), currently: 0.000890880 MLN

 Similarly, every deposit account must contain at least this balance.